acetic acid

 Origins

-Derived from breakdown of alpha-acids in hops.
-Imparted to beer by use of high hopping rates or degraded hops or hop extracts.
-Can occasionally be produced by wild yeasts.
+Isovaleric acid is derived from breakdown of alpha-acids in hops.
+It is imparted to beer by use of high hopping rates or degraded hops or hop extracts.
+Isovaleric acid can occasionally be produced by wild yeasts, specifically Brettanomyces spp which may be present either as contaminants or introduced into beer for conditioning purposes.

 Confusions